 Reach out to our medical malpractice attorneys today to discuss a potential stroke misdiagnosis or failure to treat stroke claim.
 We will sit with you during a free consultation to understand what happened and what you may achieve by seeking compensation in a personal injury lawsuit.

-To learn more, call our Macon, GA, firm directly at 478-238-9758, or toll free at 888-876-6935, or you may reach our law offices via email.
-It costs nothing to reach out to us, and you pay no attorney fees if we cannot recover for you.
+To learn more, call our Macon, GA, firm directly at 478-238-9758, or toll-free at 888-876-6935, or you may reach our law offices via email.
+It costs nothing to reach out to us, and you pay no attorney fees unless we recover money for you.